 Protect Yourself From the Flu

-Several reports of seasonal influenza (flu) have been reported in northern Michigan, according to the Michigan Department of Health and Human Services.
 Flu is a contagious respiratory illness that can cause mild to severe illness, and at times can lead to death.
 The best way to prevent flu is by getting a flu vaccine each year.
-Walk in to most Henry Ford locations and get your adult or pediatric flu shot.
+Because COVID-19 and the flu virus will likely both be spreading during fall and winter months, it’s more important now than ever to get a flu shot.
+A flu vaccine will not prevent COVID-19.
+But it will reduce your symptoms of flu, if you do get it.

-We strongly urge that all persons over the age of 6 months get a flu shot to help protect from getting sick with the flu.
+We strongly urge that all persons over the age of 6 months get a flu shot to help protect from getting sick with the flu, especially since the COVID-19 virus is still circulating.
 Some people, such as the elderly, young children, and people with chronic health conditions like lung or heart disease, or diabetes are at high risk of serious flu complications.
 It takes about two weeks for protection to develop after the flu shot.

 If you think you have the flu

 Most people with the flu do not need medical care, and should stay home to prevent spreading the virus to others.
 If you get sick with flu symptoms you should: